pekelund-dev/codex-test/docs/useful-bash-commands.md

     -Dspring-boot.run.profiles=local-receipt-test

 clear && curl -F "file=@test-receipt.pdf" http://localhost:8080/local-receipts/parse | jq

+# Local-only workflow (run the emulator in its own terminal)
+./scripts/start_firestore_emulator.sh

+clear && source ./scripts/source_local_env.sh && \
+    ./mvnw -Pinclude-web -pl web -am spring-boot:run
 ```

-These shortcuts assume that `setup-env.sh` has been sourced so that `PROJECT_ID`,
+These shortcuts assume that the appropriate environment helper has been sourced
+(`setup-env.sh` for GCP deployments or `scripts/source_local_env.sh` for the
-`GCS_BUCKET`, and other required environment variables are available before the
+emulator workflow) so that `PROJECT_ID`, `GCS_BUCKET`, and other required
-commands are executed.
+environment variables are available before the commands are executed.